 Midterms week is finally over, and I couldn’t be more happy about that.
 It’s been a long week of studying and taking tests, while trying to keep eye fatigue and migraines at bay.
 Here are some of my tips for surviving midterms and finals week.
 While this information can be helpful to any college student, I have specifically written it with students who have low vision or chronic illness in mind.

 Use a tinted background for study materials.

 White paper and screens can provide a lot of glare and cause eye fatigue.
 One way to lessen eye fatigue is to use tinted backgrounds in a shade such as gray, blue, or yellow to reduce eye fatigue.
-You can enable a colored tint on your Apple device using these instructions, reduce eye strain from technology with these tips here, or use colored backgrounds to increase the readability of font- learn how here.
+You can enable a colored tint on your Apple device to reduce eye strain from technology, or use colored backgrounds to increase the readability of font.